RansadiDeAlwis/BrewGrade/README.md

 - Thanks to the tea farming community and Roboflow for dataset inspiration.
 - Built with love using TensorFlow, scikit-learn, Streamlit, and OpenCV.

-Happy grading with TeaVision! 🍵
+Happy grading with BrewGrade! 🍵